Wyoming Plumbing License: How to Become a Plumber in Wyoming

 » Want to grow your plumbing business?
 Click here to get a demo.

-According to the U.S. Bureau of Labor and Statistics (BLS), there are roughly 469,900 plumbers, pipefitters, gas fitters and steamfitters nationwide, and 1,090 work in Wyoming.
-The BLS predicts employment to grow 5% by 2030 nationwide, and that growth rate is expected to be even higher in Wyoming—projected at 13%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+According to the U.S. Bureau of Labor and Statistics (BLS), there are roughly 469,000 plumbers, pipefitters, gas fitters and steamfitters nationwide, and 1,090 work in Wyoming.
+The BLS predicts employment to grow 2% from 2021 to 2031 nationwide, and that growth rate is expected to be more than eight times that in Wyoming—projected at 17%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 Licensing requirements for plumbing workers vary widely from state to state and, in Wyoming, from municipality to municipality.
 In most cities, plumbing candidates can pursue an apprentice, journeyman, and master plumbing license.
 Read on to learn more about becoming a licensed plumber in the Equality State.